abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Composing propositions
 ---

-At the heart of logic, as in category theory is the concept of *composition* - if we have two or more propositions that are somehow related to one another, we can combine them into one using a logical operator, like "and", "or" "follows" etc. The result would be a new proposition, not unlike the way in which monoid objects are combined into a new monoid object using the monoid operation.
-And actually, some logical operations do form monoids, like the operation **and** with the proposition **true** serving as the identity element.
+At the heart of logic, as in category theory, is the concept of *composition* - if we have two or more propositions that are somehow related to one another, we can combine them into one using a logical operator, like "and", "or" "follows" etc. The result would be a new proposition, not unlike the way in which two monoid objects are combined into one using the monoid operation and actually some logical operations do form monoids, like for example the operation **and**, with the proposition **true** serving as the identity element.

 ![Logical operations that form monoids](logic_monoid.svg)

-However, unlike monoids/groups, logics have not one but *many* logical operations and logic studies *the ways in which they relate*, for example, in logic we might be interested in the law of distributivity of the **and** and **or** operations and what it entails.
+However, unlike monoids/groups, logics have not one but *many* logical operations and logic studies *the ways in which they relate to one another*, for example, in logic we might be interested in the law of distributivity of **and** and **or** operations and what it entails.

 ![The distributivity operation of "and" and "or"](logic_distributivity.svg)